 Cameco continued to manage these assets through its wholly owned Cameco Gold Inc. On January 5, 2004, Cameco Corporation and the Kyrgyz Republic announced their agreement to transfer all of Kumtor Gold Company to a new jointly owned Canadian company called Centerra Gold Inc., which included 100% of Cameco Gold's assets.

-On December 8, 2009, Cameco announced it intended to dispose of all its 113,918,472 common shares of Centerra by selling 88,618,472 common shares of Centerra through a syndicate of underwriters led by CIBC World Markets Inc. and RBC Capital Markets, in an agreement entered in with a syndicate of underwriters as a bought deal.
-Concurrently with the closing of this offering it would also transfer 25,300,000 common shares of Centerra to Kyrgyzaltyn JSC.
+On December 8, 2009, Cameco announced it intended to dispose of all its 113,918,472 common shares of Centerra Gold by selling 88,618,472 common shares of Centerra Gold through a syndicate of underwriters led by CIBC World Markets Inc. and RBC Capital Markets, in an agreement entered in with a syndicate of underwriters as a bought deal.
+Concurrently with the closing of this offering it would also transfer 25,300,000 common shares of Centerra Gold to Kyrgyzaltyn JSC.

 On October 20, 2016, Centerra Gold acquired Thompson Creek Metals Company for US$1.03 billion.
 With this acquisition the Company favourably repositioned its geographic profile by adding a world class, long life, low cost producing mine located in Canada, the Mount Milligan gold copper mine in British Columbia.
 Also included in the acquisition were the Endako and Thompson Creek primary molybdenum mines in British Columbia and Idaho, respectively, and the Langeloth Metallurgical Facility in Pennsylvania, USA.